chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 ## Create experiments using Chaos Dashboard

-1. Open Chaos Dashboard, and click "**NEW EXPERIMENT**" on the page to create a new experiment:
+1. Open Chaos Dashboard, and click **NEW EXPERIMENT** on the page to create a new experiment:

     ![create an experiment](./img/create-new-exp.png)

-2. In the ”**Choose a Target**” area, choose "**HTTP FAULT**" and select a specific behavior, such as `RESPONSE ABORT`.
-Then fill out specific configuration.
+2. In the **Choose a Target** area, choose **HTTP FAULT** and select a specific behavior, such as `RESPONSE ABORT`.
+Then fill out specific configurations.

     ![create HTTP fault](./img/create-new-httpchaos.png)